SiobhanP1/love-running-project/README.md

 ### Other

-* The main layout and design decisions were those provided in the Bootstrap Resume Walkthrough Project at Code Institute.
+* The main layout and design decisions were those provided in the Love Running Walkthrough Project at Code Institute.